As we close the book on 2020, let’s take a look back at the top rookie performers in the big leagues this year.

 5-2, 3.48 ERA, 54 1/3 IP, 54 K, .188 BAA, 0.99 WHIP

-The Astros were forced to use a lot of rookie pitchers in 2020 and Javier provided some stability for the playoff-bound team, finishing third among rookie pitchers in strikeouts.
+The Astros were forced to use a lot of rookie pitchers in 2020 and Javier provided some stability for Houston, finishing third among rookie pitchers in strikeouts before pitching well out of the bullpen in the team's surprising playoff run.

 15) Triston McKenzie, RHP, Indians